Dry Skin Medical Term: Symptoms, Causes, And Treatment

 Xerosis Major Causes

-Xerosis or dry skin is caused by so many factors, and most times the causes increase with age.
-But the major cause of dry skin include
+Xerosis or dry skin is caused by many factors, and most times the causes increase with age.
+But the major causes of dry skin include

 • Low humidity